Piritiz passive GPS tracker — battery-powered device, movement-triggered location updatesCategoriesTrailer Tracking

 Traditional approaches to monitoring heavy machinery locations—manual logbooks, periodic site visits, or memory-based tracking—fail to provide the accountability and precision that modern operations require.
 Passive GPS tracking technology solves this challenge by delivering accurate location data without the complexity, installation burden, or frequent battery replacements that plague other tracking methods.
 The right tracking solution empowers fleet managers to make informed decisions about asset deployment, quickly recover stolen equipment, and maximize the return on every piece of machinery in their inventory.

-The 90-day battery life advantage distinguishes superior passive GPS tracking from competing technologies that demand constant attention and frequent maintenance.
+The up to 5-year battery life life advantage distinguishes superior passive GPS tracking from competing technologies that demand constant attention and frequent maintenance.
 For equipment that operates across multiple job sites, sits idle between projects, or gets stored in remote yards, extended battery performance ensures continuous protection without adding to already demanding workload requirements for fleet supervisors and operations teams.

 Why Heavy Machinery Tracking Matters for Construction and Industrial Operations